cran-task-views/Agriculture/Agriculture.md

 ### [General analytical packages supporting agricultural research]{#analysis}

--   The packages `r pkg("nlraa", priority = "core")` and `r pkg("AgroReg")` provides linear and nonlinear regression functions specifically for agricultural applications. `r pkg("biotools")` can conduct a wide array of multivariate analysis for agronomists including genetic covariance, optimal plot size, tests for spatial dependence, and tests for seed lot heterogeneity.

-- The `r view("MixedModels")` task view provides a comprehensive list of packages relevant to fitting general and generalized linear mixed models.
+The `r view("MixedModels")` task view provides a comprehensive list of packages relevant to fitting general and generalized linear mixed models.

 -   The packages `r pkg("nlraa", priority = "core")` and `r pkg("AgroReg")` provides linear and nonlinear regression functions specifically for agricultural applications.  `r pkg("biotools")` can conduct a wide array of multivariate analysis for agronomists including genetic covariance, optimal plot size, tests for spatial dependence, and tests for seed lot heterogeneity.